380th Air Refueling Squadron

 The 380th Air Refueling Squadron is an inactive United States Air Force unit.
 It was last assigned to the 380th Bombardment Wing at Plattsburgh Air Force Base, New York where it was inactivated on 30 September 1995.

-The squadron was first active during World War II as the 580th Bombardment Squadron, which served as an Operational Training Unit and Replacement Training Unit during World War II.
+The squadron's first predecessor was active during World War II as the 580th Bombardment Squadron, which served as an Operational Training Unit and Replacement Training Unit during World War II until 1944, when it was inactivated in a reorganization of Army Air Forces training unit.

 The 380th Air Refueling Squadron was activated at Lincoln Air Force Base, Nebraska in November 1954.
 In 1956 it moved to Plattsburgh where it served with Boeing KC-97 Stratofreighter and Boeing KC-135 Stratotanker aircraft until inactivating.
 In September 1985, the two squadrons were consolidated into a single unit.